kassambara/ggpubr/cran-comments.md

 ## Test environments
-* local OS X install, R 3.6.0
+* local Ubuntu 22.04.5 LTS install, R 4.4.1
-* win-builder
-* Travis
+* Github Action, set up using `usethis::use_github_action("check-standard")`

 ## R CMD check results
-There were no ERRORs, WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of ggpubr.